Bankoga/golem/open_problems/connection_problems.md

 > Open Question: What determines the length of each dendrite?

 Answer: in most cases, it is the type of dendrite.
 However for apical dendrites, it is the distance from the source.
 For the local dendrite, it accepts outputs from it's neighboring cells

+> Open Question: do all cell types with basal dendrites accept inputs from their neighbors at the destination?
+> Open Question: how are the lengths of dendrites determined?

+Random length between 1 and some max based on type?
+Do apical dendrites have different lengths in different regions, and layers?
+This seems like a yeah So how is the length of a given apical dendrite determined?